rclement/datasette-dashboards/README.md

 - The `display.field` must reference a single-numerical value from the SQL query (e.g. numerical `number` field in `SELECT count(*) as number FROM events`)

+#### Table properties

+There is no required configured in `display`, so you can either ignored or leave it empty for table charts.

 ### Dashboard layout